SEP007/lmvc/README.md

 }
 ```

-Anyhow, methods on the controller would not be invoked with a fully qualifying name such as `http://host/base-path/users/get-user/1`.
-Fireing a GET-Request to the url `http://host/base-path/users/user/1` would be sufficient as lmvc searches for a method by the name of `getUser` whenever it was unable to find the `user`-method.
+Anyhow, methods on the controller do not need to be invoked with a fully qualifying name such as `http://host/base-path/users/get-user/1`.
+Fireing a `GET-Request` to the url `http://host/base-path/users/user/1` would be sufficient as LMVC searches for a method by the name of `getUser` ( as `$_SERVER['REQUEST_METHOD'] === 'GET'`) whenever it was unable trying to find the `user`-method first.

 ## Integrating with lmvc-modules